Atul97655/Celestial-Gesture-HCI/README.md

 It showcases your parametric heart test (3,000 particles mapped using Cartesian heart equations) as a proof-of-concept benchmark used to calibrate fingertips, palm spread, and wrist rotation vectors before scaling to the 60,000-particle system.
 ## Real-World Applications
 It outlines the concrete, industry-level problems your project solves:
-* terile Medical Interfaces: Touchless navigation of 3D MRI scans in surgery.
+* Sterile Medical Interfaces: Touchless navigation of 3D MRI scans in surgery.
 * Interactive EdTech: Kinesthetic learning of astrophysics and orbital mechanics.
 * Industrial / Heavy Duty Fields: Dirty-hand interaction with interface panels.
 * Museum Installations: Durable public touchless interactive exhibits.